mmmmmmore/ota_client/README.md

-# ota_client
+# ota_gw
-this code repository for simulate ECU based on ESP32
+This code repository for GW function based on ESP32